Ticks and Lyme Disease

 Ticks may be tiny, but they’re also dangerous insects that can transmit serious diseases.
 Their tiny size can make it easy to miss one that has crawled on your body after time spent outdoors.
 A few tips for locating and protecting yourself from tick bites include:

 - Put up personal barriers.
 Before heading outdoors, apply and pack an EPA-approved insect repellent, proven to repel mosquitoes and ticks.
 Tuck shirts into pants and pants into socks, and stay in the middle of trails away from brush to help avoid ticks.

 - Clean and check thoroughly.
 Bathe or shower right after spending time outdoors and conduct a full-body tick check using a mirror to see hard to reach places such as the under arms, belly button, behind the knees and on the scalp.

 - Protect your home.
 Remove leaves, brush, and weeds and trim shrubs and trees around the perimeter of your home and the edge of your lawn.
 Use pesticides around your home’s perimeter and as a targeted barrier treatment.
 Always read and follow pesticide label directions.

 - Use tips from a professional.
 Consult a professional to spray your yard perimeter to reduce tick populations.

 Preventing tick bites is the best way to prevent Lyme disease.
-“Tick checks” are mentioned in jest and even country music songs, but they should be taken seriously as they can keep the tiny insect from latching on to you.
-Be sure to check yourself and your family and pets for ticks, during or after time outdoors, especially in wooded areas.
-These tiny bugs can commonly be found:
+Be sure to check yourself, your family and your pets for ticks, during our after time outdoors, especially in wooded areas.
+Download our tick check card to RISE above Lyme:

 Other tick-borne diseases, including Rocky Mountain spotted fever, also pose serious health risks.
 Preventing tick bites and controlling tick populations is essential to help your protect family, pets and community from these illnesses.